marielme/blenderfarm/README.md

 ## Overview

 This project provides a simple yet effective way to distribute Blender rendering tasks across multiple machines.

-It consists of:
+### Blender Plugin

+You can use the Blender Plugin to run a server and Client Script:

-1. **Server Plugin (`blender-render-farm-plugin.py`)**: A Blender addon that turns a Blender instance into a render server
+- **Server Plugin (`blender-render-farm-plugin.py`)**: A Blender addon that turns a Blender instance into a render server
+- **Client Script (`blender-client-script.py`)**: A Python script that connects to the server and renders assigned frames

+### Python Server

+Using a Stand Alone python server (with web interface) and run the client again

-2. **Standalone Server (`standalone_server.py`)**: A Python-based server with web interface that doesn't require Blender
+- **Standalone Server (`standalone_server.py`)**: A Python-based server with web interface that doesn't require Blender
-3. **Client Script (`blender-client-script.py`)**: A Python script that connects to the server and renders assigned frames
+- **Client Script (`blender-client-script.py`)**: A Python script that connects to the server and renders assigned frames

 The system is designed to be:
 - Easy to set up and use